IVRL/FG-NIC/README.md

 - Other common packages listed in [`requirements.txt`](requirements.txt) or [`environment.yml`](environment.yml).

 ## Model Training and Testing
-### Train Pre-trained sub-models for proposed models
+### Train Pretrained sub-models for proposed models
 The implemention of classification networks are from [torchvision](https://pytorch.org/docs/stable/torchvision/models.html), and restoration networks is based on [DnCNN](https://github.com/cszn/KAIR), [MemNet](https://github.com/IVRL/DEU).

 - To obtain pretrained classification networks: